[Author: Carmel McNamara, IOS Press]

 The outstanding content that will be published within the Our Earth Matters series will reach a global audience via a multitude of guises, as outlined below.

 The invited contributions from across the globe will seek to explore answers to the environmental crisis will cover four main areas that cover predictions, processes, problems, and prospects.
 The 21 articles in the issue seek to ask various pertinent questions, for instance: What do we envision for the next 50 years?
 Do we need any major course correction in our global regulatory approach and the ethical underpinnings of the human–nature interaction?
 How do we leave a healthy environmental legacy for the next generation in the Anthropocene?
-Contributions come from esteemed Editorial Board members Edith Brown Weiss (Pace University Law School), David Freestone (George Washington School of Law), and Nicholas Robinson (Pace University Law School), along with environmental experts based in Australia, Canada, France, Germany, India, the Netherlands, New Zealand, Norway, Sweden, Switzerland, UK, and USA.
+Contributions come from esteemed Editorial Board members Edith Brown Weiss (Pace University Law School), David Freestone (George Washington School of Law), and Nicholas Robinson (Pace University Law School), along with environmental experts affiliated to institutions in Australia, Canada, France, Germany, India, the Netherlands, New Zealand, Norway, South Africa, Sweden, Switzerland, UK, and USA.

 Dr. Desai has done such a great job curating this issue that, in fact, the content will be published over multiple issues of the journal, which will be compiled on this website in a special section.
 In his Guest Editor’s role for this special issue, he comments: “Outstanding scholars have been invited to contribute a thinking piece for this EPL special issue.
 A carefully calibrated topic will be taken up by each of the contributors to form part of a mosaic that could provide the best possible scholarly gaze into the future.”
 All the content will be available online by the end of May.